Summer Outlook 2024

 Performing the Seasonal Outlooks (Seasonal Adequacy Assessments) is one of ENTSO-E’s legal mandates as specified in the Clean Energy Package and as defined in Article 9 of the Risk Preparedness Regulation (Regulation (EU) 2019/941).
 ENTSO-E performs this assessment to inform national authorities, TSOs and relevant stakeholders of the potential risks related to the security of electricity supply in the coming season.
 The Seasonal Outlooks reflect the implementation of the methodology as developed by ENTSO-E as per Article 8 of the Risk Preparedness Regulation and as approved by ACER on 6 March 2020.
 Earlier Seasonal Outlooks (published before 2020) follow another deterministic approach.

-• Does the Winter Outlook consider the probability and impact of a cold spell?
+• Does the Summer Outlook consider the probability and impact of a heat wave?

-The Winter Outlook considers multiple possibilities regarding weather and temperature, which can impact generation (e.g. more or less wind) and consumption of electricity (e.g. heating).
+The Summer Outlook considers multiple possibilities regarding weather and temperature, which can impact generation (e.g. more or less wind) and consumption of electricity (e.g. cooling).
 Our simulations are performed for multiple so-called ‘climate years’.
-These cover 34 past winter patterns to capture sufficient spread of possible winter scenarios.
-In these historical climate data, the temperatures were detrended to account for climate change.
-Also, multiple hydro samples are used, from a wet to a very dry season.
-This allows us to take into consideration a variety of weather conditions, including cold spells.
-The results presented in the Winter Outlook are an average of many different possible weather conditions.
+These cover 36 future summer projections to capture sufficient spread of possible summer scenarios.
+In these future projections of climate data, temperatures are calculated through different climate models, all in line with SSP 2-4.5.
+Also multiple hydro samples are used, from a wet to a very dry season.
+This allows us to take into consideration a variety of weather conditions, including heat waves or droughts.
+The results presented in the Summer Outlook are an average of many different possible weather conditions.

 • How are ENTSO-E neighbouring countries considered in the Seasonal Outlook?